components-web-app/api-components-bundle/README.md

 # API Component Bundle
+---
+*Please be aware that this version of API Component Bundle is being completely remade from the ground up.
+Version 2 will not be compatible with this version and will have no way to migrate the data structure.
+To keep an eye on version 2 please check out the [v2 branch](https://github.com/silverbackis/ApiComponentBundle/tree/v2)*
+---

 | Service | Branch: Master | Branch: Develop |
 | :--- | :--- | :--- |